Literature: Charlie and the Chocolate Factory aka: Charlie Andthe Chocolate Factory

 Surprise Creepy: Starts as a light story about wacky, mostly bratty kids and a whimsical factory...then Augustus Gloop gets sucked into the pipe, the Oompa-Loompas claim he'll be turned into fudge, and Mr. Wonka thinks the whole situation is hilarious.
 From this point on, the book is firmly in Black Comedy territory.

 Surreal Humor / Surreal Horror: Once inside the factory, a lot of the book's comedy runs on the former — kids falling into chocolate rivers and getting sucked up pipes, turning into blueberries, getting attacked by walnut-sorting squirrels.
 This is often in conjunction with Black Comedy, so depending on the reader, the second trope may or may not come into play; the notorious boat ride in the 1971 film adaptation is definitely this.

 Take That: The whole Mike Teavee plot thread picks on television at length.
 Willy Wonka puts it this way: "I don't like television myself.
 I suppose it's all right in small doses, but children never seem to be able to take it in small doses."
 (Note that Dahl himself seemed to have a love-hate relationship with television — much of his work for adults was adapted for TV over the years, and he sometimes wrote the scripts himself.)

 Technicolor Science: The Great Gum Machine mixes a cauldron's worth of unidentified but bright and colorful liquids together, then ultimately reduces the resultant mixture to a single gray strip of gum.

-Teleporter Accident: Mike's attempt to become the first person transmitted by television results in him being shrunk to a few inches high.
+Teleporter Accident: Mike's attempt to become the first person transmitted by television works, but also results in him being shrunk to an inch high.

 Tree Top Town: The Oompa-Loompa village in Loompaland was one of these in order to afford the inhabitants some safety from the many predators roaming the land.